What is Tableau’s Iron Viz?

 People of all skill levels can be a part of Iron Viz.
 From entering the qualifier to providing participant feedback to being a spectator, it’s for all data enthusiasts worldwide.
 And you are guaranteed to gain new skills and inspiration throughout the process.

 The top ten Iron Viz qualifier entries from 2023.
 Explore the visualizations here.

 Global qualifier contest

 The three finalists are selected from a global qualifier competition.
-Each qualifier is centred around a different theme, and contestants are required to source their own data.
+Each qualifier is centered around a different theme, and contestants are required to source their own data.
 The topics are intentionally broad and open to interpretation.
-Previous feeder topics include art, sports, environmental subjects and music.
+Previous feeder topics include art, sports, environmental subjects, and music.
 In the beginning, there were three qualifiers held per year, with one winner selected from each proceeding to the finals.
 Now there is one global qualifier per year, with the top three highest-scoring entries gaining the chance to reign supreme.
 The criteria in which our judges narrow down the best of the best include:

 - Design – How appropriate is the design for the story being told?

 - Storytelling – Is there a clear story being told or a question being explored, and is there appropriate context?